What Factors Influence Insurance Rates

 Do all insurance companies use the same rating factors?

-Can I negotiate my insurance rate?
+Can policyholders negotiate insurance rates?

-How often do insurance companies change their rates?
+How often do insurance companies change rates?

 About Nathan Paulus